ARWL2016/nightlife/README.md

 - css files are kept next to controllers for convenience but are global - use namespacing to apply style rules locally
 - fb OAuth does not return a consistent id, so currently using displayName for identifying users
 - tested with: Chrome, Opera, Edge, IE11
+- for testing Twitter oauth locally, use 127.0.0.1 in env and address bar - Twitter app management will not accept localhost

 #### Todos
 - local storage set item should be wrapped in try / catch if data may exceed limit - check